Irfan18/react-crop-image-using-canvas/README.md

 1. npm install
 2. npm start

+Browser will automatically run the project or hit http://localhost:3000/ in the browser

 # For Project
 I have added 1024 x 1024px images into crop-project --> src --> assets --> images